DomiKamu/OhmerPrems/docs/modules/FranKe/Manual.md

 ----

-Free version (without license V2 keyfile) is working as **full player** (meaning it can play any patch made by OhmerPrems member, without restrictions).
-However, without a valid license V2 keyfile, **only track 1 can be edited on patterns 01 and 02 only**, all other tracks (and whole patterns from 03 to 64) are locked against edition, including "Randomize" feature for selected pattern (from module's contextual menu ** Randomize** command, or **Ctrl**+**R** / **Cmd**+**R** on Mac, as keyboard shortcut).
+Free version (without license V2 keyfile) is working as **full player** (meaning it can play any patch made by OhmerPrems member, without any restriction).
+However, without a valid license V2 keyfile, **only track 1 can be edited on patterns 01 and 02 only**, all other tracks (and whole patterns from 03 to 64) are locked against editing, including "Randomize" feature for selected pattern (from module's contextual menu ** Randomize** command, or **Ctrl**+**R** / **Cmd**+**R** on MacOS X, as keyboard shortcut).
 Also, Turing sequence on track 1 (pattern 01 and 02) can be edited, exported, and imported (to track 1 only), all others still locked, until you'll become OhmerPrems member.
 Track role (via **TRK.
-ROLE** momentary button) can be changed on track 1 only (from any pattern, because track role is common to all patterns), as testing purposes!
+ROLE** momentary button) can be changed only on track 1 (from any pattern, however, because track role is common to all patterns), as evaluation purposes!

 All stuff made on _Franke_ module is always saved and recalled.